Category Archives: Acting Workshops

 Anna Brooks-Beckman, UK

 I first discovered The Actors Space whilst on The Certificate of Higher Education course at East 15 Acting School.
 Whilst there I became interested in a more physically expressive approach to theatre, one where the emphasis is on visual storytelling and movement.
 I was recommended The Actors Space by a friend of mine who is currently on the BA Physical Theatre course at East 15 and who had been on The Creative Actor course the previous year.
 He praised The Actors Space for being an extraordinary place for actor training and for creative freedom and liberation.
-Eager to gain knowledge and experience in this newly found form of theatre I enrolled on The Creative Actor workshop in July 2016.
+Eager to gain knowledge and experience in this newly found form of theatre I enrolled on The Creative Actor workshop.
 Whilst there, I learnt more about being an artist than I ever thought possible.
 The Creative Actor course gave me the space to explore my creativity and allowed me freedom to discover new areas of my art without restrictions, whilst in an encouraging and open environment.

 Upon arriving at The Actors Space I was taken aback by the picturesque location of the Catalan countryside and the beautiful 16th century farmhouse where I would be creating theatre and living in for the week.
 Because the workshop is residential, there is a special trust and bond that is made between all the participants, which was essential when creating this kind of collaborative work with an ensemble of actors.
 Being interested in the teachings of Jacques Lecoq, I was excited that the course focussed primarily on the techniques he developed and that the teachers, Marian and Simon, both were taught by Jacques Lecoq at his international school in Paris.
 Marian and Simon nurture every participant to help their individual creativity flourish.
 Not only is your deepest imagination enriched every day, they guide you on your own artistic journey with their 20 years of professional experience and their passion for what they do.
 Over the week, they constantly encouraged me to challenge myself, take risks and explore new avenues of creative expression in my art, which in turn allowed me to discover new things about myself and the field I am passionate about.

 The course is very intense, but nonetheless, fun.
 Meaning there was a lot that was covered in such a short space of time.
-This included Mask Theatre (Neutral mask and mask making during the evenings), the observation and Re-Play of Daily Life to create truth and authenticity whilst on stage, The Child which allowed us to be imaginative and playful to create endless possibilities in our work, which finally developed into devising our own dramatic and comic scenes and situations.
+This included Mask Theatre (and mask making during the evenings), the observation and Re-Play of Daily Life to create truth and authenticity whilst on stage, The Child which allowed us to be imaginative and playful to create endless possibilities in our work, which finally developed into devising our own dramatic and comic scenes and situations.
 Whilst all along finding the poetic depths to our work and asking ourselves, “What is it we want to say?

 I was able to take all the skills and techniques I had learnt whilst at The Actors Space back home and put them into practice.
 The overall experience was empowering and I feel very privileged and grateful for having had this experience.
 I cannot recommend this course (and The Actors Space in general) enough.
 For anyone wanting to explore their full physical potential as a performer, learn new techniques and skills or to generally rediscover their passion for acting (and life) – you will not be disappointed and I can guarantee anyone who embarks on their journey here will make everlasting friendships, have the time of their life and will want to return.
 I know I will definitely be returning again.